-Age: 65 Calgary, AB Canadian Director since: 2012 Independent lan brings a strong finance and investment banking background as well as board, executive, energy sector, and leadership experience to Cameco's board.
-He serves as chair of the Cameco board and is an ex-officio member of each of the five board committees.
+Age: 66 Calgary, AB Canadian Director since: 2012 Independent lan brings a strong finance and investment banking background as well as board, executive, energy sector, and leadership experience to Cameco's board.
+He serves as chair of the Cameco board and is a member of each of the five board committees.